varmfskii/zxnext_tools/EXTERNAL.md

 * z88dk: git located at https://github.com/z88dk/z88dk.git

-This will compile under Raspbian provided you have enough memory (without swap the 512k on the lower end models is not sufficient).
+This will compile under Raspbian provided you have enough memory to enclude a memory split with very little assigned to video (memory usage peaks at around 1000Mb).

 * zesaurx: git located at https://github.com/chernandezba/zesarux.git